-In January 2016, Bread & Roses launched its first Giving Project, an innovative model for building leadership among donors wanting to move money for real change in the Philadelphia region.
-The Giving Project brings together a cross-class, cross-race, intergenerational group of people who share a vision for social justice and want to apply their time, talent, and resources to supporting movements for social change.
+The Giving Project is an innovative model for building leadership and moving money for real change in the Philadelphia region.
+It brings together a cross-class, cross-race, intergenerational group of people who share a vision for social justice and want to apply their time, talent, and resources to supporting movements for social change.

 Participants embark on a transformative 6-month process of shared learning and personal growth to gain a deeper understanding of race and racism, the impact of the growing wealth divide, and how to support community-based organizations mobilizing for racial and economic justice.
 They commit to making a financial contribution that is personally meaningful, with no minimum amount, and to raising money for the Giving Project from their friends and families.
 Participants also receive training and coaching to support their fundraising success.